sgtio/recipes/README.md

-# recipes
+# Recipes
-Collection of recipes (mostly in Spanish)
+A collection of recipes (mostly in Spanish).